-It is known that there is no complete list of information on soil erosion and reactions at various administrative levels that scientists and researchers working in this field ignore visual and other reporting materials and content outside UNIVERSITY textbooks, and can be of great help to authors on many scientific and applied topics.
-To date, the republic has not been fully addressed.

-The research direction, soil mapping, and erosion prevention project, related to soil erosion and especially irrigation erosion in the country's soils, are recommended for students and are broad and the main blocks (lines) can be offered: Soil erosion research terminology, classification; criteria used to determine the risk of erosion; assessment and mapping of erosion - hazardous soils; mapping of eroded soils; soil erosion protection; design of anti-erosion measures; environmental, social, and economic effectiveness of erosion control measures; and status of research on soil erosion protection in Azerbaijan and other countries of the world.
+out to prevent this, opens the way to experimental and applied research.
+All this has become as important as the demands of the day.
+It is characterized by urgency.
+It is known that there is no complete list of information on soil erosion and reactions at various administrative levels that scientists and researchers working in this field ignore visual and other reporting materials and content outside UNIVERSITY textbooks and can be of great help to authors on many scientific and applied topics.
+To date, the Republic has not been fully addressed.
+The research direction, soil mapping and erosionespecially irrigation erosion in the country's soils, is recommended for students and is broad and the main blocks (lines) can be offered: Soil erosion research - terminology, classification; criteria used to determine the risk of erosion; assessment and mapping of erosion-hazardous soils; mapping of eroded soils; soil erosion protection; design of anti-erosion measures; environmental, social and economic effectiveness of erosion control measures; status of research on soil erosion protection in Azerbaijan; and other countries of the world.
 Due to the lack of water balance in most parts of the country, the natural and climatic conditions of the republic create conditions for development and erosion, deflation, and require special, progressive methods of land, plant, land reclamation, and protection without a shortage of land.
-It should be noted that the main massifs suitable for the use of irrigated agricultural lands in the country are already part of 1.410 million hectares, and further, expansion of arable lands is possible only due to the development of low-yielding lands and requires excessive protection of soil erosion and soil fertility.
+It should be noted that the main massifs suitable for the use of irrigated agricultural lands in the country are already part of 1.410 million hectares, and further expansion of arable lands is possible only due to the development of lowyielding lands and requires excessive protection of soil erosion, soil fertility.
 The author's monographs show soil erosion as an effect of natural and anthropogenic factors and the environment in the implementation of scientific research conducted by the Institute of Erosion and Irrigation of ANAS in the direction of research.